Wrecked (Buffy the Vampire Slayer): Plot

 When Buffy returns home to find Amy stealing some of Willow's magical supplies, she scolds her as Amy behaves obsessively about the supplies and tells Buffy about Willow's whereabouts.
 Willow and Dawn talk about food and Tara, then take a detour to Rack's place so Willow can get a fix.
 Dawn waits impatiently in the waiting room with a freaky man.
 Meanwhile, Willow floats in Rack's room and sees herself flying in space before a demon holding a limp body makes her scream.

 Buffy wakes Spike and demands his help in finding Willow and Dawn.
 Dawn is mad that Willow left her for so long, and Willow's carefree attitude makes Dawn nervous and eager to return home.
 Buffy refuses to admit she likes Spike and he again reminds her how much she really wants and needs him.
 A demon confronts Willow, claiming that she summoned him with her magic.
 The demon cuts Dawn and the girls run.
-Willow uses magic to take over and drive a car, but it crashes and both are wounded; with Dawn breaking her arm.
+Willow uses magic to take over and drive a car, but it crashes and both she and Dawn are wounded, with Dawn breaking her arm.
 The demon catches up with their wrecked car and Dawn tries desperately to fight it off.
 Spike and Buffy, who heard Dawn scream, come to the rescue.
-Buffy fights the demon while Spike takes care of Buffy's wounded younger sister.
+Buffy fights the demon while Spike takes care of Dawn, who is wounded.
 Suddenly the demon explodes into flames as a result of a killing spell cast by Willow.
 Despite Willow's sincere apology and tearful regret, Buffy tells her to stay back and Dawn slaps her away in anger.

 Spike takes Dawn to the hospital and Buffy confronts a devastated and remorseful Willow who is now finally able to ask for help.
 At the house, Buffy talks with Willow about her abuse of magic and the consequences.
 With Buffy's support, Willow decides to give up magic for good.
 Buffy also senses the similarities between Willow's magic use and her own situation with Spike.
 Later, Willow fights the symptoms of withdrawal in her bed while Buffy hugs a cross and surrounds her bedroom with garlic.

+Reception

+In 2023, Rolling Stone, ranked this episode as #126 out of the 144 episodes in honor of 20th anniversary of the show ending.